 - Matcha: this unassuming green tea continues to occupy superstar status!
 I totally get why – not only is it the perfect alternative for those looking to break up with their daily coffee habit, it has an impressive list of benefits!
 Matcha provides more antioxidants than any other source, is known for decreasing inflammation, and offers a calm kind of energy.
-Although some brands can get very pricey, I do believe it is possible to get quality without spending a fortune!

 - Collagen: it’s no secret how wonderful I think collagen is.
 From its ability to repair the gut, to strengthen hair and nails, collagen is hands down my favorite supplement to have and use.
 I also greatly appreciate the “clean” source of protein.
 What do I mean by that?
 Many protein powders contain soy protein isolate (SPI).
 Problems with soy aside, the process a soybean must go through to become powder involves caustic chemicals and high heat…not a great combination, if you ask me!
 Vital Proteins collagen is made using lower heat and no caustic chemicals.
 Our bodies are also designed to utilize the nutrients and benefits of collagen.
-These are all reasons why collagen is a smart source to include in our daily diets!

 - Coconut Manna